 We often think of the heart when we talk about organ donation in general.
 The heart symbolizes love.
 But for others, a heart holds a much deeper meaning.
 For those few individuals who have received a heart transplant, it symbolizes the difference between life and death, and every thumping beat is a second chance at living a full life.

-For individuals that have received heart valve tissue transplants, they also feel this special connection to a much deeper meaning.
+For individuals that have received heart valve tissue transplants, specifically donated heart valves, they also feel this special connection to a much deeper meaning.

 Tissue donation differs from organ donation in several ways.
 First there is no waiting list for most tissue transplants and the tissues are available when someone needs them.
 Donated tissues can be used to help and heal people in several different and meaningful ways.
 Tissue donation is more common than you think.
 In fact, you may be a tissue donation recipient without even knowing it.